Do you enjoy sketching or illustrating your work or field site?

 So, next time you need an illustration for your project, start by looking through the sketches you may already have.

-If you don’t already sketch as part of your workflow, whether in the field or in the office, click here to try out my simple exercises for releasing your inner artist.
+If you don’t already sketch as part of your workflow, whether in the field or in the office, click here to see all my Sketching Tips.

-Or, if you’d prefer to have someone show you how sketching can fit into your work, click here to contact me (Bethann) directly, and we can set up a lesson, workshop or even a session at your next conference.
+If you’d prefer to have someone show you how sketching can fit into your work, click here to contact me directly, and we can set up a lesson, workshop, or even a session at your next conference.